 Prices continued to be firm in the scrap market, with sources believing that prices might remain strong at least until the end of March.

-In Northern China, domestic billet prices fell for several consecutive days as pessimism increased over the week, but saw a partial recovery on Friday.
+China In Northern China, domestic billet prices fell for several consecutive days as pessimism increased over the week, but saw a partial recovery on Friday.

 Weakening demand for long steel products and increasing inventories have led market participants to expect a longer price drop in the rebar market, which was also reflected in billet prices.